idhyj/Week8/README.md

 # Week8
-I created a ghost-catching game using mouse movements.
+I created a ghost-catching game "Ghostbusters" using mouse movements.
 The sound.mp3 file serves as the game's background music and plays in a loop.

 When you click the game start button, the game begins.
 <img width="1267" alt="1" src="https://github.com/idhyj/Week8/assets/145718308/28e90d76-1489-4b18-a487-075057cdfe87">